davelunt/BGSbook/_build/html/_sources/course/facilities.md

 Software is installed for students on the server via [conda](https://docs.conda.io/projects/conda/en/latest/index.html), and the repository contains an `environment.yaml` file specifying the install.

+It is important to note that the **Jupyter notebooks require a bash kernel** in order to run the bash commands.
+This may need to be installed.